-The choroidal osteoma is a benign tumour that is potentialy serious for the eyesight, but not for survial, which is why a differential diagnosis comparing it to malignant neoplasms as they could indeed seriously compromise the patient's life.
+The choroidal osteoma is a benign tumour that is potentially serious for the eyesight, but not for survial.
+For this reason, a differential diagnosis comparing it to malignant neoplasms is important as they could seriously compromise the patient's life.

 Could I get choroidal osteoma in the other eye?

 The answer is yes, although in up to 75% of cases it only affects one eye.
 In cases where it affects both, tumours will generally be asymmetrical.